chemmi/elm-rocket/README.md

 ### List of ToDos

+* gameover when touching the border

-* Model a "Definition of Win"
+* a timer

-* Gameover- and Win- View
+* "scrolling" and "scoping" (permit bigger levels)

-* Better Look
+* collision detection for polygons

 * several Levels

 * Level Choice

-* "scrolling" and "scoping" (permit bigger levels)
+* Better Look

 ## Files